ammar027/Taskly/README.md

-# Welcome to your new ignited app!
+# Welcome to your new Tamskly

+'Xyz 123344'
+'Changes done from Dev-Am'

 > The latest and greatest boilerplate for Infinite Red opinions